nobodyme/blog/content/blog/decoupling-aws-cloudformation-templates/index.md

 We [lift the state up](https://reactjs.org/docs/lifting-state-up.html) to the parent component and pass down the state as props to both the sibling.
 We tried to see if something similar would work.
 One difference is now we don't import the resource that we want rather, we pass it down as a [parameter](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) to the stack that needs it and reference it from there.

-The thing about parameters in Cloudformation is that it's not always known beforehand and can change depending on the user's input.
-So when we supply a resource as a parameter, Cloudformation shouldn't expect it to remain constant.
+The thing about parameters in CloudFormation is that it's not always known beforehand and can change depending on the user's input.
+So when we supply a resource as a parameter, CloudFormation shouldn't expect it to remain constant.

 1) We exported the resource to be shared as usual from NestedStackA.
 2) From the parent stack, we passed the output as a parameter to the NestedStackB.